unfulw/pulmonary_fibrosis/README.md

 ## Acknowledgments

 - Open Source Imaging Consortium (OSIC) for providing the high-quality dataset
-- Kaggle for hosting the competition and providing the platform
 - CS3244 course staff for guidance and support throughout the project
 - National University of Singapore, School of Computing